-If the intoxicated person is unmanageable or causing personal or property damage, the arresting police officer may take the intoxicated person to the county jail or “lock-up.”
+If the intoxicated person is unmanageable or causing personal or property damage, the arresting police officer may take the intoxicated person to the county jail or lock-up facility.

-Alternately, if the intoxicated person is manageable and not being destructive, the officer may issue a citation—which is like a traffic ticket, carrying a fine, but no jail time.
-In this case, the officer may take the intoxicated person to the person’s or a relative or friend’s home, or to a treatment facility.
+Alternately, if the intoxicated person is manageable and not being destructive, the officer may issue a citation—which is like a traffic ticket and carries a fine but no jail time.
+In this case, the officer may take the intoxicated person to the person's or a relative or friend's home or to a treatment facility.

 If these options are not available (or unreasonable under the circumstances, such as when the intoxicated person lives far from the place of citation), the officer may leave the intoxicated person in the city or county jail until the person is no longer under the influence.